beckitrue/devpod-neovim/README.md

 ## What I've Learned

 - I liked working with the `devcontainer.json` file and the devpod cli better than the DevPod UI.
 I found it easier to understand.
 - Neovim in the DevPod was just like running from my local machine.
-I didn't notice any difference after all the packages were installed.
+I didn't notice any difference.
 - I can see the value of having a standard development environment that is portable.
 This would be great for use in training courses or for onboarding new developers.
 - I need to do a bit more to complete the configuration like installing the dotfiles and setting up the environment variables.
 - I would like to experiment some more with the `devcontainer.json` file to see if I can get the devpod to load all the packages that I need.
-- I suspect that I would need to write a custom Feature to install the packages that I need.
+- I suspect that I would need to write a custom Feature to install some of the packages that I need.
 - I'd like to experiment with some other DevPod providers, such as Kubernetes, and AWS.

 ```bash